A Room with a View (1985 film): Plot

 Upon returning to Surrey in England, Lucy says nothing to her mother about the incident and pretends to forget it.
 She is soon engaged to Cecil Vyse, a wealthy and socially prominent man who is cold, snobbish, and pretentious.
 Cecil loves Lucy, but he and his mother consider the Honeychurch family their social inferiors, which offends Mrs. Honeychurch.
 Lucy soon learns that Mr. Emerson is moving into Sir Harry Otway's rental cottage, with George visiting at weekends.
-Lucy intended the two Misses Alan to live there and is cross with Cecil on learning that through a chance meeting with the Emersons in London, Cecil recommended the cottage to them.
-He proclaims his motive was to annoy Sir Harry, whom Cecil considers a snob; he assumes Harry will find the Emersons “too common".
+Lucy intended the two Misses Alan to live there and is cross to learn that, through a chance meeting with the Emersons in London, Cecil recommended the cottage to them.
+He proclaims his motive was to annoy Sir Harry, whom Cecil considers a snob; he assumes Harry will find the Emersons "too common".

 George's presence upends Lucy's life, and her suppressed feelings for him surface.
-Cecil, her fiancé, asks her permission to kiss her, then does so awkwardly.
-Lucy’s non sequitur comment that the people she met in Italy were “extraordinary” invites a comparison to the impromptu passionate kiss she received from George.
+Cecil, her fiancé, asks for her permission to kiss her, then awkwardly does so.
+Lucy's non-sequitur comment that the people she met in Italy were "extraordinary" invites a comparison to the impromptu passionate kiss she received from George.
 Meanwhile, Lucy's brother, Freddy, becomes friends with George.
 Freddy invites George to play tennis at Windy Corner, the Honeychurch home, during which Cecil reads Miss Lavish's latest novel set in Italy.
-As Cecil mockingly reads aloud to Lucy and George, they recognize a scene as being identical to their encounter in the poppy field in Fiesole.
+As Cecil mockingly reads aloud to Lucy and George, they recognise a scene as being identical to their encounter in the poppy field in Fiesole.
 Cecil, still reading, is oblivious when George passionately kisses Lucy in the garden.
 She confronts Charlotte, who admits to telling Miss Lavish about the kiss in the poppy field, which was then used in her story.
 Lucy orders George to leave Windy Corner and never return.
 He says that Cecil sees her only as a possession and will never love her for herself, as he would.
-Lucy seems unmoved, but soon after ends her engagement to Cecil, saying they are incompatible.
+Lucy seems unmoved, but soon after, she ends her engagement to Cecil, saying they are incompatible.

 To escape the ensuing fallout, Lucy arranges to travel to Greece with the Misses Alan.
 George, unable to be around Lucy, arranges for his father to move to London, unaware that Lucy is no longer engaged.
-When Lucy calls at Mr. Beebe's home to fetch Charlotte, she is confronted by Mr. Emerson, who happens to be there.
-She finally realizes and admits her true feelings for George.
+When Lucy calls at Mr. Beebe's home to fetch Charlotte, she is confronted by Mr. Emerson.
+She finally realises and admits her true feelings for George.

-At the end, newlyweds George and Lucy honeymoon at the Italian pensione where they met, in the room with a view, overlooking Florence's Duomo.
+Sometime later, newlyweds George and Lucy honeymoon at the Italian pensione where they met, in the room with a view, overlooking Florence's Duomo.